-The professional orientation of the examinations is reflected in the curriculum, and in the backgrounds and expertise of the examiners and lecturers, who come from both practice and university.
-The Examinations Committee, which is constituted under the NSW Admission Board Rules 2015, oversees the content and conduct of the Board's examinations and the candidatures of studentsat- law.
+The Examinations Committee, which is constituted under the NSW Admission Board Rules 2015, oversees the content and conduct of the Board's examinations and the candidatures of students-at-law.
 A sub-committee of the Examinations Committee plans and reviews the curriculum for the Board's examinations and prescribes materials on which the Board's examinations may be set.